Information and what to do.

 A seaman injured in the course of employment or, if the seaman dies from the injury, the personal representative of the seaman may elect to bring a civil action at law, with the right of trial by jury, against the employer.
 Laws of the United States regulating recovery for personal injury to, or death of, a railway employee apply to an action under this section.

 FELA permits seamen to bring personal injury lawsuits and legal actions against their employers in the event of work-related injuries or illnesses at sea.
 The extension of FELA to seamen is vital since these employees do not have the option of recovering through workers’ compensation like most land-based workers.
 Without the Jones Act, maritime workers might be stuck without a means of recovery for work-related injuries.
-Instead, they may take legal action against negligent employers who cause or contribute to accidents.
+Instead, they may take legal action against negligent employers who cause or contribute to boating accidents.
 If a seaman dies, surviving family members have the same right to make a claim on behalf of their loved one against the negligent company or employer.

 Under the Jones Act, an employee can sue an employer for injuries and illnesses incurred onboard during work hours if the employee can prove negligence.
 The employee also has the right to hold the vessel owner responsible on the grounds of unseaworthiness, if applicable.
 Finally, the Jones Act entitles seamen to receive “maintenance and cure” payments during recovery, which can include medical costs, room and board, utility payments, and other expenses until the employee reaches the “point of maximum medical improvement,” regardless of fault for the injury.
+If you have been hurt at sea, our Jones Act lawyers can protect your interests and fight for maximum compensation.

 What are Maintenance and Cure?

-“Maintenance and cure” is the policy of providing injured seamen with medical care, treatment and support during convalescence.
+“Maintenance and cure” is the policy of providing injured seamen with medical care, treatment, and support during convalescence.
 Seamen are eligible for maintenance and cure even without a Jones Act claim, and will be entitled to maintenance payments until reaching the point of maximum possible cure.
 Because maintenance and cure is a completely separate right from a Jones Act claim, there is no requirement that the employer’s negligence causes the injury or illness.
 Therefore, the seaman must only prove that the injury or illness occurred while employed on a vessel as a seaman and was not caused by willful misbehavior.

 Do You have a Jones Act Claim?